Dialogue journal: With children and adolescents learning English

+Yürekli & Afacan (2020) describe the expectations of students in a university EFL (English as a Foreign Language) setting in terms of writing.
+They “are generally required to be fluent and accurate writers, capable of generating content, organizing it in accordance with academic conventions, and demonstrating these skills in their second or additional language, English” (pp. 4 & 5).
+Citing Johns (1995), they argue that “trying to create authors even though they are not ready as second language writers ignores the reality of the situation.
+Thus, first developing students as confident writers and lessening their apprehension should be the priority.
+Journal writing, in this respect, offers students the opportunity to practice the skill of writing in a less-threatening writing task and gives them a chance to generate ideas with a real communicative purpose” (p.
+6).
+In their study of undergraduate (freshman) students in a university in Turkey, they found, based on pre- and post-test writing of the dialogue journal group and two other groups that did not engage in dialogue journal writing (one journal writing with no dialogue; one no journal writing), that the dialogue journal group showed the highest gain in post-test scores.
+They also found, in interviews with the students, that they felt much more confident as writers than the students in the other two groups and that the expressive and communicative nature of the writing affected both the students and the teachers positively.

+Rana (2018) describes similar challenges and benefits, considers dialogue journal writing with university students learning English from a Vygotskian perspective, and lists a number of research studies where similar benefits are found.

+Benefits are also found in the studies described below.

 Nassaji and Cumming studied 10 months of dialogue journal writing between a six-year-old Persian speaker ('Ali') beginning to learn English and his teacher in Canada.
 They found that in the writing, both writers "acted as proficient users of English – in spite of Ali's emergent spelling, vocabulary, syntax, and penmanship – because the dialogue journal created a 'setting for thought', in which both participants reciprocally shared common knowledge, purposes, and tools of communication, evidently understanding and appreciating them" (p.
 114).
 This process seemed to help Ali write in his second language.
 While he initially used one language function (reporting – of general facts, personal facts, or opinions), the teacher used a variety of language functions, thus exposing Ali to them (reporting, requesting, evaluating predicting, and giving directives).
 The authors state, "We assume [the teacher] was striving to scaffold her written interactions to prompt Ali's potential for learning English in this context" (p.
 104).
 Gradually, it seems in response to this scaffolding, Ali began to use the teacher's questioning patterns and reporting styles and to use a variety of other language functions as well.